Joint Cooperative and Non-Cooperative Localization in WSNs with Distributed Scaled Proximal ADMM Algorithms: Numerical Experiments

-In this section, we evaluate the performance of the proposed SP-ADMM-JCNL algorithm against a baseline that separately addresses cooperative and non-cooperative localization tasks.
+Moreover, we evaluate the performance of the proposed SP-ADMM-JCNL algorithm against a baseline that separately addresses cooperative and non-cooperative localization tasks.
 For clarity, we refer to this baseline as SP-ADMM-SCNL.
-The corresponding two-stage procedure is summarized in Algorithm~\ref{alg:scnl}, where sensor self-localization is performed first using anchor-sensor range measurements, followed by target localization based on the estimated sensor positions.
+The corresponding two-stage procedure is summarized in Algorithm~\ref{alg:scnl}, where sensor self-localization is performed first using anchor-sensor range measurements, followed by targets localization based on the estimated sensor positions.

-We consider a two-dimensional localization problem and utilize the publicly available benchmark dataset \texttt{test10-500}, which can be accessed at \url{http://www.stanford.edu/yyye/}.
-In this dataset, sensor nodes are randomly deployed within the unit square $[-0.5, 0.5] \times [-0.5, 0.5]$, and the ground-truth positions of both sensors and anchors are provided.
-This setup allows for consistent and reproducible evaluation across different methods.
-Since the dataset does not include any target node information, we manually assign the true position of a passive target at the origin, $(0, 0)$, and compute range measurements from each sensor to the target accordingly.
+We consider a two-dimensional localization problem with a randomly generated network comprising $100$ sensors, $12$ anchors, and $10$ targets uniformly distributed in $[0, 1]\times[0, 1]$.
+Range measurements are corrupted by additive white Gaussian noise with variance $\sigma_{\text{add}}^2=0.01$, and the communication range is set to $C_{range} = 0.25$.
+For both JCNL and SCNL, identical noisy measurements are used as input.
+All experiments are repeated over $100$ Monte Carlo trials, and the average RMSE for sensor and target localization is reported.
 For both JCNL and SCNL, the same noisy measurements are used as input to ensure fair comparison.
-All experiments are repeated over multiple Monte Carlo trials, and the average RMSE for sensor and target localization is reported to assess accuracy and robustness.
+All experiments are repeated over multiple Monte Carlo trials, and the average RMSE for sensors and targets localization is reported to assess accuracy and robustness.

-The measurement noise follows a range-dependent Gaussian model and we set $\sigma_{\text{add}} = 0.02$.
-Initial estimates are drawn from a uniform distribution: \( z_0 \sim \text{Unif}(-1, 1)^{(8\mathcal{E} + 2N)} \), where $\mathcal{E}$ denotes the set of communication links and $N$ is the number of agents.
-The penalty parameters in the augmented Lagrangian are set to \( c = \rho = 0.18 \).For the proposed joint localization method (SP-ADMM-JCNL), we set the iteration cap to \( T = 4000 \).
-For the two-stage separate localization strategy (SP-ADMM-SCNL), we allocate \( T_1 = 2000 \) iterations for the sensor self-localization stage and \( T_2 = 2000 \) iterations for the subsequent target localization stage, keeping the total iteration budget consistent.
+Initial estimates are drawn from a uniform distribution: \( \mathbf{z}_0 \sim \text{Unif}(-1, 1)^{(M+1)(4|\mathcal{E} |+ 2N)} \), where $\mathcal{E}$ denotes the set of communication links and $N$ is the number of sensors.
+The penalty parameters in the augmented Lagrangian are set to \( c = \rho = 0.18 \).
+For the proposed joint localization method (SP-ADMM-JCNL), we set the iteration cap to \( T = 5000 \).
+For the two-stage separate localization strategy (SP-ADMM-SCNL), we allocate \( T_1 = 2000 \) iterations for the sensor self-localization stage and \( T_2 = 3000 \) iterations for the subsequent targets localization stage, keeping the total iteration budget consistent.
 To ensure statistical reliability and account for randomness in initialization and noise, we conduct 100 independent Monte Carlo trials.
 The final results are presented in terms of average RMSE values over these runs.